-- In the case of a research group, at least one person in group must be a MLA member and meet the above criteria.
+- In the case of a research group, at least one person in the group must be an MLA member and meet the above criteria.

 - Consideration may be given in exceptional cases to an outstanding candidate not meeting all the criteria above.

 - persons who are knowledgeable about the applicant/group's character, education, and abilities